 Step 4: Strategy Identification.

-With step 1-3 the focus have been on what to do, but here in step 4 the focus shifts to how to do it.
+With step 1-3 the focus has been on what to do, here in step 4 the focus shifts to achieving it.
 Air power will likely be stretched between the two battles: Fight for control of the air, and support for the overall operation through strategic attack or support to LCC and MCC.
-With the enemy Most Likely (ML) and Most Dangerous (MD) COA and COG and own objectives available JFACC must now decide how to sequence actions to meet the objectives at the best possible way.
-This process is best done over a map with a timeline, and overall concept of operations can be visualized using CombatFlite.
+With the enemy Most Likely (ML) and Most Dangerous (MD) COA and COG and own objectives available JFACC must now decide how to sequence actions to meet the objectives in the best possible way.
+This process is best conducted over a map with a timeline, and overall concept of operations can be visualized using CombatFlite.

-As part of this the overall targeting strategy is also outlined here, which is about giving priorities to target categories, and target categories to available targets, so the Joint Target List is complete and can be used for execution and ATO planning (per event).
+As part of this step the overall targeting strategy is outlined.
+This is about mapping priorities to target categories, target categories to available targets, so that the Joint Target List is complete and can be used for execution and ATO planning (per event).
 With the available information understood in step 1-3 the Time Sensitive Targeting list will also be created at this step.

 With the responsibilities as Airspace Controlling Authority (ACA) and Area Air Defense Commander (AADC), JFACC will as part of the Strategy Identification develop a plan for area air defense (Land based SAMs, ship based SAMs and fighter aircraft DCA CAP), and develop and implement identification and engagement procedures that are appropriate to the air and missile threats (Identification and engagement procedures are written into SPINS for the operation)